vicmoh/flutter_package_exporter/README.md

 # About

-Creates an export dart files which export all the files under the `src` folder.
+Creates an export dart file which exports all the files under the `src` folder.

 # Installation

 To install this, git clone this repo under the `lib` folder on your Flutter packages.
-All packages must be under under the `src` to have this exporter list all the widgets and exported.
+All packages must be under the `src` folder to have the widgets listed and exported.

 For example: